 Under the local bankruptcy rules, a bar date of June 8, 2009, was set for all pre-petition claims other than those of government units, and a bar date of August 10, 2009 was set for government units (collectively the "Bar Date").
 As the bar date for both of the above forms of claims has passed, APPCO is reviewing the Claims and determining available objections thereto.
-The Court set a bar date of January 15, 2010 for the filing of Administrative Expense Claims and Claims under 11 U.S.C. § 503(b)(9).
-The Debtor has reviewed and filed objections to these administrative expense claims and these disputes are pending.
-(See Section III A.1, supra).
+Prior to the Confirmation Hearing, APPCO intends to file a motion requesting the establishment of a bar date for Administrative Expense Claims.
+APPCO may also file a motion seeking a bar date for the filing of any claims under 11 U.S.C. § 503(b)(9).